Policies for business owners

 Executive Bonus Plan Life Insurance

-A business can help certain key executives buy additional life insurance using an executive bonus plan.
-This is where an executive is the owner of the life insurance policy and also pays the insurance premiums.
-The business will “bonus” the executive.
-This bonus is the amount equal the life insurance premium as well as the tax liabilities.
+A business can help certain key executives buy additional insurance using an executive bonus plan.
+This is where an executive is the owner of the insurance policy and also pays the insurance premiums.
+The company will “bonus” the executive.
+This bonus is the amount equal the insurance premium as well as the tax liabilities.

 To summarize the benefits of an Executive Bonus Plan: